Shendare/EQZip/Readme.md

 * Creates, Loads and Saves .S3D, .EQG, .PFS, and .PAK EverQuest package files

-* Thumbnails of all supported texture types (RGB24, RGB32, DXT1/2/3/4/5, V8U8)
+* Thumbnails of all supported texture types (RGB16/24/32, DXT1/2/3/4/5, V8U8)

 * Automatically converts textures to .dds uncompressed when importing (toggle)

-* Automatically converts textures to .png, .dds, .gif, .bmp, or jpg when exporting (toggle)
+* Automatically converts textures to .png, .gif, .bmp, or jpg when exporting (toggle)

 * Drag-and-drop files into or out of an archive and Windows Explorer, or between EQ-Zip windows!